Hyperhidrosis Treatment Options – How to Stop Excessive Sweating

 If a person sweats more than other people when it’s hot or they are exerting themselves, that is not usually a sign of trouble.
 Sweating is a normal reaction when a body is working harder than normal and needs to cool itself down.
 There are natural variations in how people sweat, just as there are variations in other bodily functions.
 Some people start sweating more easily than others.

 If a person sweats heavily for no reason they may suffer from hyperhidrosis.
-If a person is sitting down in mild temperatures and not consuming spicy food, but is still sweating profusely, that is not normal, and the person may be experiencing excessive sweating.
+If a person is sitting down in moderate temperatures and not consuming spicy food, but is still sweating profusely, that is not normal, and the person may be experiencing excessive sweating.
 There are two different types of excessive sweating.
-Generalized hyperhidrosis and localized hyperhidrosis, which are both treatable.
+Generalized hyperhidrosis and localized, which are both treatable.

 The symptoms of primary focal hyperhidrosis tend to be specific.
-It only affects certain parts of the body, such as the underarms, feet, groin, head, face, or hands.
-The symptoms will usually occur on both sides of the body.
+It only affects certain parts of the body, such as the underarms, groin, head, face, hands or feet.
+These symptoms will usually occur on both sides of the body.
 Asymmetrical sweating occurs if a person notices that sweat is only happening from one side of their body, such as only one armpit.